azerothcore/acore-cms/docs/README.md

 ### Docker container

-If you installed the requirements you can be able to run the application using:
+If you installed the requirements you are able to run the application using:
 ```
 $ docker-compose up
 ```